DInnaD/labnotebook/content/lab-notebook/2010-12-30-open-notebook-science-abstract.md

 ---
+categories:
+- open-science
 comments: true
-date: 2010-12-30 17:54:37
+date: 2010-12-30T17:54:37Z
-layout: post
+redirects:
+- /wordpress/archives/706
+- /archives/706
 slug: open-notebook-science-
 title: Open Notebook Science Abstract
-redirects: [/wordpress/archives/706, /archives/706]
-categories:
-- open-science
+url: /2010/12/30/open-notebook-science-abstract/
 ---

 In addition to my primary research categories, I make some entries in my lab notebook  to document and reflect on my experiment in open notebook science.
 This includes my notes on tools I try out for open and collaborative science, including uses of social media, cloud computing, and scientific databases and repositories.